Latitude-Financial/magento2-latitude/README.md

 ## Changelog

+### 3.0.9
+- 23 February 2023
+- Logo migration
+- Update widget's non-prod url for if

+<details>
+<summary>Older versions</summary>

 ### 3.0.8
 - 12 December 2022
 - Change status flow for capture to use custom status pending_latitude_capture, which is linked to processing state to avoid orders getting canceled by magento cron like in previous version where we used panding_payment

-<details>
-<summary>Older versions</summary>

 ### 3.0.7
 - 29 November 2022